notreallystatic/data-collection-tree/README.md

 ## install docker, docker-compose on your system
 ## run `docker-compose up`
-## Create a 'logs' directory in the root directory to save logs.
+## Create a 'logs' directory & 'mariadb' director.
+Logs for saving logs, & mariadb to save database files.